The Subtle Art of Pitch Correction

 - Be gentle with lead vocals.
 Generally, background vocals can get away with much more pitch correction than lead vocals before any artifacts are heard.

-Depending upon how much of a purist you are, pitch correction is either the worst thing to ever happen or a godsend.
-Regardless of how you come down on the issue, it’s at the very least a necessary and powerful tool in today’s music.
-Use it wisely!
+Depending on how much of a purist you are, pitch correction is either the worst thing to happen to modern music or a godsend.
+Regardless of where you stand on the issue, Auto-Tune is a necessary and powerful tool in modern music production — use it wisely.